OttoAllmendinger/gnome-shell-screenshot/README.md

 ## Known Issues

+### <a name="error-backend-gnome-screenshot"></a>Errors with "gnome-screenshot" backend

+Example:

+* `Output file does not exist`
+* `GLib.SpawnError: Failed to execute child process`

+These errors can occur if the [`gnome-screenshot`](https://apps.gnome.org/de/app/org.gnome.Screenshot/) tool is not installed on your system.

+Please use your package manager to install the software.

+If the tool is installed and the error persists, please file a new bug.

 ### Error after updating extension (Gnome-Shell 3.37 and above)

 Since Gnome-Shell version `3.37.2`, extensions that are updated are unavailable